Geography of Palau: Climate

 The climate of the Palau Islands is defined as being maritime tropical, characterized by little variation seasonally or diurnally.
 The country has a Köppen Climate Classification of Af (Tropical Rainforest Climate).
 It rains almost daily.
 Short but torrential storms provide over 3.8m annually.
 Prolonged dry spells or droughts are rare.
 The northeast trade winds, usually blowing from December to July bring frequent rains and often a slightly drier time from February through April.
 The southwest trade winds are often associated with more violent storms.
 Although the Palau Islands are outside of the main typhoon zone, several damaging typhoons have struck the islands.
-The mean annual temperature is 27° C, with a range in variation of less than 4° from the coolest months, January and February, to the warmest month, April.
-The daily variation averages only 6º.
-The humidity is very high, averaging 82 % annually.
+The mean annual temperature is 27 °C, with a range in variation of less than 4 °C from the coolest months, January and February, to the warmest month, April.
+The daily variation averages only 6 °C. The humidity is very high, averaging 82% annually.

 Vegetation

 The volcanic islands contain heavily eroded hills reaching heights of 250m above sea level, while the rock islands and atolls vary in elevation from sandy relict beaches a few meters above sea level to jagged limestone hills more than 200m high.
 The islands all are covered with dense stands of mixed tropical forest; in addition, the volcanic islands contain numerous areas of savanna and a broad belt of coastal mangrove swampland.
-An extensive barrier reef surrounds the central islands of the archipelago, forming a rich lagoon area of more than 1200 sq. km.
+An extensive barrier reef surrounds the central islands of the archipelago, forming a rich lagoon area of more than 1200 km2.
 Variations in soil type, elevation, and human activity have led to the development of distinctive plant communities.
-At present, only 75 % of the Palau Islands are forested, the rest being covered by secondary vegetation, marsh, grassland, crop land, urban development, or are barren.
+At present, only 75% of the Palau Islands are forested, the rest being covered by secondary vegetation, marsh, grassland, crop land, urban development, or are barren.

 Several types of forest communities can be observed in Palau.
 Upland forests are found on the volcanic islands' uplands and include a great diversity of species.
 The variety of trees includes hard woods, palms, and pandanus.
 On the lower slopes, especially around settlements, the upland forest association becomes mixed with four other forest communities including the plantation forest, the palm forest, the agroforest, and the coconut plantation associations.
 These four forest communities include a wide variety of food producing species in tree gardens or kitchen gardens.
 Interspersed throughout these food producing forest associations are areas of cropland and urban development.
 The important resources of the food producing forest associations include coconut, breadfruit, mango, banana, almond, and betelnut.